SkultetyB/SKulyB/README.md

-- 👋 Hi, I’m @SkultetyB I am a third year Pharmacy major from Budapest, Hungary who changed his major to Mechatronics engineering at Óbuda Univeresity.
+- 👋 Hi, I’m @SkultetyB I am a first year Mechatronics engineer major from Budapest, Hungary at Óbuda Univeresity.
 - 👀 I’m interested in Pharmacology, Bionics, Startups, Video Games.
 - 🌱 Besides studying pharmacology I'm currently working as a software developer for an AEC company, and making web based solutions for fabrication and version controll.
 - 💞️ I’m looking to collaborate on anything intresting!